Warwick Farm, New South Wales: Motorsport

 Warwick Farm Raceway was a motor racing facility which was in operation from 1960 to 1973.
 Located within the Warwick Farm Racecourse site, it hosted numerous major events including the Australian Grand Prix.
 The first big meeting at the track, a round of the Tasman Series in January 1961, drew a crowd of 65,000 spectators.
 However, the circuit was expensive to run, as two "crossings" had to be placed over the horse racing track, and thus large crowds were needed to sustain racing.

 By the early 1970s the Australian Jockey Club (AJC) was receiving financial support from the TAB, and thus did not need the relatively low returns from motor racing, and didn't want to improve the circuit.
 When the Confederation of Australian Motorsport requested to have Armco fencing erected around the circuit, the AJC refused, and the circuit closed.

 The last major race was a round of the 1973 Australian Touring Car Championship on 15 July, which was won by Peter Brock.

 Transport

-Warwick Farm railway station is on the Inner West & Leppington, Bankstown and Cumberland lines of the Sydney Trains network.
+Warwick Farm railway station is on the Main Southern railway line.
 A branch line ran to Warwick Farm Racecourse for race day trains until closed in August 1990.
 The Hume Highway is the main arterial road through the suburb.
 The William Long Bridge crosses the Georges River to Chipping Norton.